Zhouhenry/learn_git/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 Git tracksbad  changes of fill.
-Creating a new branch is quick and sample
+Creating a new branch is quick and sample.
+Git is useful.